Panauti is situated at

 Today Panauti is renown for being one of the oldest Newari townships in Nepal.
 Its quite small but well preserved.
 Recent dangers to Panauti have included private business trying to turn Panauti profitable.
 So far the size of the town and it's proximity to Kathmandu has meant its survivable from big business.

-A slightly more naughty version of Panauti's history
+An older version of Panauti's history

 Panauti is historically associated with Lord Shiva who takes part in an interesting story from the towns past.
 The story tells of a sage who lived with his wife near the conﬂuence.
 Indra, the king of gods, was attracted to the sages wife and decided to seduce her.
 To do this Indra disguised himself as the sage and took advantage of her